hneth/riskyr/README.md

 # riskyr

+A toolbox for teaching risk literacy.

-A set of basic risk literacy tools in R
+**Goal:** Develop and assemble a set of basic risk literacy tools in R

 We start with some global variables:

-- population size $N$
+- population size _N_
-- prevalence $p$ of some condition
+- prevalence _prev_ of some condition
-- sensitivity $sens$ of some test (or probability of treatment success)
+- sensitivity _sens_ of some test (or probability of treatment success)
-- specificity $spec$ of some test (or probability of side effects)
+- specificity _spec_ of some test (or probability of side effects)

 and provide a variety of perspectives on the consequences of and interplay between these variables: